-“If you want the doors of hope in Him opened, recall what he offers you; and if you want the doors of awe of Him opened, recall what you offer Him.”
+“If you want the doors of hope in Him open, recall what he offers you; and if you want the doors of awe of Him open, recall what you offer Him.”

 How do I open the door of awe?

 If I feel that I don’t fear Allah enough, how do I open that door to my heart?